kmicinski/micinski-website/index.md

 means.

-For example, consider an app that shows users nearby coffee shops frequened by their friends.
-Such an app may in leak or store the user's location (e.g., to an ad provider) in a way they do not intend.
+For example, consider an app that shows users nearby coffee shops frequented by their friends.
+Such an app may leak or store the user's location (e.g., to an ad provider) in a way they do not intend.
 Sometimes, the developer is not even aware they are violating the user's privacy (for example, if the developer uses an ad library and they are unaware it collects location data).
 Even if the developer